 As the corneal oedema worsens, the vision may be constantly blurred.
 Patients may see halos around streetlights or car headlights, especially at night.

-In advanced cases of corneal oedema, the surface of the cornea may develop blisters (“bullae”) that result in pain and risk of infection, as well as irreversible scarring of the cornea.
+In advanced cases of corneal oedema, the surface of the cornea may develop blisters ("bullae") that result in pain, with risk of infection and irreversible scarring of the cornea.
 This is a condition that is termed "bullous keratopathy".